-I am a human geographer and qualitative social scientist interested broadly in Southeast Asia’s politics, societies, and environments.
-My research brings classic themes of social inquiry such as nationalism, state formation, and agrarian political economy into dialog with cutting-edge concepts of boundaries, territory, and cultural difference, including racial and ethnic formations.
+I am a human geographer and interpretive social scientist interested broadly in Southeast Asia’s politics, societies, and environments.
+I am Principal Investigator on Bringing Southeast Asia Home at UNC-CH, a five-year project (2022-27) generously supported by the Henry Luce Foundation to develop a curriculum in the study of Southeast Asia and its transnational connections.
+My research brings classic themes of social inquiry such as nationalism, state formation, and agrarian political economy into dialog with ideas of place, territory, and cultural difference, including racial and ethnic formations.
 My prize-winning book Contested Territory: Dien Bien Phu and the Making of Northwest Vietnam (New Haven: Yale University Press, 2019) focuses on a borderlands region and the processes through which its peoples and places were made Vietnamese, sometimes against their will.
-My next project connects decolonization in Vietnam to Indonesia by examining their divergent Cold War trajectories and convergent experiences of mass violence.
+My current research connects decolonization in Vietnam to Indonesia by examining their trilateral relationship from independence, through the Bandung era, and into the Cold War.
 Another project draws on research conducted in Sumba, Indonesia in 1997 and 2000 to restudy social adaptation to the El Nino Southern Oscillation and its environmental outcomes.
 By engaging students on these themes and a range of topics—from revolutionary struggle in Vietnam to social change in North Carolina, from growing coffee in Indonesia to drinking it at Starbucks—my teaching aims to make the foreign familiar and the familiar strange again.

 Education: